deepedward/spring-boot-service/README.md

 # spring-boot-service

-## Directions
-Please complete the following problem and submit the solution as mentioned in the instructions below.
-The expectations are the code should be clean, legible, tested and fully functional an example of what you would consider production quality.
-Feel free to structure the package as you see fit and add any helper/ util methods as needed.

-## What we are looking for
-You will be sending us an exported project as a zipfile or tarball, which will be shared to our developers for a code review.
-During this review:
-* We'll compile, build and run the project
-*	We'll evaluate the structure of your code, documentation, testability, readability and maintainability

 ## Events API
 The goal of this exercise is to build API's to support event management.
 Event is a program that the users would attend in the conference.
 Please find more about the high-level objective and request-response details for the API below.